Make your agentverify its own work.

 Straight answers

-Playwright and hand-written end-to-end tests gate releases: you author spec files, maintain selectors, and run them in CI before you ship.
-Reticle gates edits.
-Your agent records a flow once, and Reticle re-runs it deterministically after every change for about 47 tokens, with no model in the loop and 0% flake.
+They run at different moments.
+Playwright and hand-written end-to-end tests run before you ship: you author spec files, maintain selectors, and run them in CI.
+Reticle runs after every edit your agent makes.
+Your agent records a flow once, and Reticle re-runs that recording on each change for about 47 tokens, with no model in the loop and the same verdict every time.
 It also reads program state the DOM never shows (network, store, console, React commits), so it catches silent bugs a screenshot tool cannot see.
-Most teams keep Playwright as the release gate and add Reticle as the inner loop while the agent builds.
+Most teams keep Playwright as the release gate and add Reticle to the inner loop while the agent builds.

 Paste one line into your agent and it installs the in-source SDK and sets itself up.
 From then on your agent asks Reticle for proof, reads the pass or fail verdict, and fixes its own work before moving on.
 There is nothing for you to operate.
 It works with Claude Code, Cursor, and any MCP agent, and it is React and Next today.